asift91/Manual_Migration/option1.md

         ![puttykey](images/puttykeybrowse.PNG)
         - [Putty general FAQ/troubleshooting questions](https://documentation.help/PuTTY/faq.html).
         - After the login, run the following set of commands to migrate.
-            - Download the on-premise backup data from Azure Blob storage to VM such as moodle, moodledata, configuration directory with database backup file to /home/azureadmin location.
+            - Download the on-premises backup data from Azure Blob storage to VM such as moodle, moodledata, configuration directory with database backup file to /home/azureadmin location.
             -   Download the compressed backup file from blob storage to virtual Machine at /home/azureadmin/ location.
             ```
             sudo -s